andyw4321/Minerva-Video-Scraping-Tool/README.md

 ## Possible improvement for this code (for developers)

-1. I suspect that by inlcuding an explicit wait function when finding elements can help avoid the frequent occurrence of the "element not found/clickable" error.
-2. Now downloading of the video files is done one by one achieved by *urllib.request.urlretrieve* function, which significantly increase the run time of the code.
+1. Now downloading of the video files is done one by one achieved by *urllib.request.urlretrieve* function, which significantly increase the run time of the code.
 A more efficient downloading function will be more appropriate.
-3. The code can add an alternative login method, by Google Account.
+2. The code can add an alternative login method, by Google Account.

 ## My Inspiration